Job Market Procedures

 By mid-November the candidate should be working with his/her supervisor to identify positions of interest.
 The supervisor may make contact (email, phone calls) with those places on the candidate's behalf.

-Departmental Mock Interviews wil be held on 21-22 November 2016.
+Departmental Mock Interviews will be held on 20-21 November 2017.
 Mock interviews help to prepare for job interviews.
-If the candidate signs up for a mock interview, he should prepare himself in advance to answer questions about his research, teaching interests, research plans etc. If one wishes to practice for interviews earlier than that, he can have a group of fellow students listen to the (5 minute) presentation and make them ask questions about future research, teaching plans, etc. See Frequently Asked Interview Questions and Notes for Mock Interviews
+If the candidate signs up for a mock interview, he should prepare himself in advance to answer questions about his research, teaching interests, research plans etc. If one wishes to practice for interviews earlier than that, he can have a group of fellow students listen to the (5 minutes') presentation and make them ask questions about future research, teaching plans, etc. See Frequently Asked Interview Questions and Notes for Mock Interviews